In November, home prices accelerated further in major markets in Canada amid solid demand and scarce supply.

 Bank of Canada Tapers Bond-Buying Again

-Dr. Sherry Cooper Mohamed Mahmoud 15 Jul
+Dr. Sherry Cooper 15 Jul

 The Bank of Canada maintained its target overnight rate at its effective lower bound of 0.25%.
 It tapered its quantitative easing bond-buying program for the third time to net purchases of Government of Canada (GoC) bonds of $2 billion per week.